ddevalcourt/ddevalcourt/README.md

-- 👋 Hi, I’m @ddevalcourt
+- 👋 Hi, I’m @ddevalcourt "Dane DeValcourt"
-- 👀 I’m interested in ...
+- 👀 I’m interested in CI/CD, Python, Swift, Network Engineering and Automation.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, Jenkins and AWX
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all the above.
 - 📫 How to reach me ...
+Twitter is your best bet.

 <!---
 ddevalcourt/ddevalcourt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.